-The rate of gastroenteritis presentations to sentinel GPs in the past week was lower than the previous 5-year average (Figure 12).
+The rate of gastroenteritis presentations to sentinel GPs decreased in the past week and remained well below the previous 5-year average (Figure 12).

 Figure 12.
 Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2018 to 2023 YTD